duality-labs/duality/x/incentives/README GAUGES.md

   // returns scheduled gauges
   rpc UpcomingGauges(UpcomingGetGaugesActiveUpcomingRequest) returns (UpcomingGetGaugesActiveUpcomingResponse) {}
   // RewardsEst returns an estimate of the rewards at a future specific time.
-  // The QueryServer either provides an address or a set of locks
+  // The QueryServer either provides an address or a set of stakes
   // for which they want to find the associated rewards. rpc RewardsEst(RewardsEstRequest) returns (RewardsEstResponse) {}
-  // returns lockable durations that are valid to give incentives rpc LockableDurations(QueryLockableDurationsRequest) returns (QueryLockableDurationsResponse) {}
+  // returns stakeable durations that are valid to give incentives rpc StakeableDurations(QueryStakeableDurationsRequest) returns (QueryStakeableDurationsResponse) {}
 }
 ```